MBA2022/Get-lost/README.md

 # Get-lost
-This app is a simple game in style (not a game)
+This app is a simple game in style (no game)